raylutz/daffodil/README.md

 #### drop columns by list of colnames
     my_pydf.drop_cols(cols)

-#### return dict of sums of columns specified or those specified in dtype as int or float if numeric_only is True.
+#### return dict of sums of columns specified or those specified in dtypes as int or float if numeric_only is True.
     da = my_pydf.sum(colnames_ls, numeric_only=False)

 #### create cross-column lookup